Descendants of the Sikh gurus: Guru Nanak's descendants

 Guru Nanak was a Khatri of the Bedi clan.
 Guru Nanak had two sons, Sri Chand and Lakhmi Das.
 Sri Chand was an ascetic and did not produce offspring, however Lakhmi Das did have children.
 Thus, all claimants to Guru Nanak's lineage descend from Lakhmi Das.
+The Bedis existed before Lakhmi Das despite them claiming descent from him.
+The Bedis were divided into four major divisions or biradaris.
+Due to Nanak being a Bedi, the Bedis came to hold influence during the era of Sikh-rule beginning in the late 18th century due to their descent and their supposed religious piety.
+The Bedis were given revenue-free land grants by both the states and estates (jagirdars) and offered positions of power.
+Dera Baba Nanak in Gurdaspur district is their traditional headquarters.

 Many of the descendants reside at Una in Himachal Pradesh.
 There are also Bedi descendants of Guru Nanak at Dera Baba Nanak, located near Kartarpur (Narowal).
-Much of the land at Dera Baba Nanak is owned by Nanak's descendants and a robe, known as a chola sahib, with Quranic inscriptions said to have been owned by Nanak is kept there.
+Much of the land at Dera Baba Nanak is owned by Nanak's descendants and a robe, known as a chola sahib, with Quranic inscriptions said to have been owned by Nanak, is kept there.
 The cotton robe is believed to have been worn by Guru Nanak during his udasi (travels) to Mecca and Medina in Arabia.
 The robe was passed-down in four subsequent generations of descendants until it was preserved as a sacred relic.